 Uversity Scholarships - Higher Education Scholarships for Adult Learners

-Uversity is now accepting applications for its new HIGHER EDUCATION SCHOLARSHIPS FOR ADULT LEARNERS that are intended to remove financial barriers so that adult learners can unlock their potential and realise their academic ambitions.
+Uversity is now accepting applications for its HIGHER EDUCATION SCHOLARSHIPS FOR ADULT LEARNERS that are intended to remove financial barriers so that adult learners can unlock their potential and realise their ambitions.

-Uniquely, Uversity’s scholarships will provide full financial support, if required, for the entire period of recipients’ study.
-They will provide meaningful, multi-annual financial support for recipients to pursue a Bachelor’s Degree for the first time in participating third level institutions in the Republic of Ireland or Northern Ireland.
+Uversity’s scholarships will provide multi-annual financial support for recipients to pursue a Bachelor’s Degree for the first time in participating third level institutions in the Republic of Ireland or Northern Ireland.
 Scholarships can be any subject area and will be tailored to recipients’ financial circumstances to cover some or all of the direct and indirect costs associated with higher education.

-- be a citizen of an EEA member state or Switzerland resident in Ireland or Northern Ireland for 3 years or more by 1st January prior to the year of enrolment
+- be a citizen of an EEA member state or Switzerland AND resident in Ireland or Northern Ireland for 3 years or more by 1st January 2019

-- be returning to higher education in the 2018/19 or 2019/20 academic year after a break from education of 3 years or more or have completed a higher education progression / preparation course in the last 2 years.
-PLEASE NOTE that applicants currently enrolled on a Bachelor’s Programme are not eligible.
+- be returning to higher education in 2019/20 after a break from education of 3 years or more or have recently completed a higher education progression / preparation course

 - be able to demonstrate:

-- a clear and stated motivation for returning to education and an ambition for their educational journey
+- a clear motivation and ambition for returning to education

-- a drive to succeed and strong work ethic
+- a drive to succeed and a strong work ethic

 - an ability to be transformed and transform others as a result of this scholarship and educational experience

-- submit an application via Uversity’s online system by 1st May 2018 with the following information:
+Eligible candidates must submit an application via Uversity’s online system by 1st April 2019 with the following information: